WrappedUsername/Web-Dev-Notes/Basic JavaScript Notes/README.md

 somewhere in the middle, the string will stop early and throw an error.
 */
 const myVariable = 'backslash before, let\'s use "quotation marks" inside a string.';
-/// @notice the use of single quotation marks allows the proper use of double quotation marks inside the string. const myVariable = '<a href="http://www.example.com" target="_blank">Link</a>';
+/// @notice The use of single quotation marks allows the proper use of double quotation marks inside the string. const myVariable = '<a href="http://www.example.com" target="_blank">Link</a>';